pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 In this schema, a `RemindersList` can have many `Reminder`s and a `CoverImage`, and a `Reminder` can have many `ChildReminder`s.
 Sharing a `RemindersList` will share all associated reminders, cover image, and even child reminderes.
-The child reminders are synchronized because it has a single non-optional foreign key pointing to a table that also has a single non-optional foreign key pointing to the root record.
+The child reminders are synchronized because it has a single foreign key pointing to a table that also has a single foreign key pointing to the root record.

 ##### Many-to-many relationships

 Many-to-many relationships pose a significant problem to sharing and cannot be supported.
-If a table has multiple non-optional foreign keys, then it will not be shared even if one of those foreign keys points to the shared record.
+If a table has multiple foreign keys, then it will not be shared even if one of those foreign keys points to the shared record.

-> Note: `CKShare` in CloudKit, which is what our tools are built on, does not support sharing
-> many-to-many relationships.

-To see why many-to-many relationships can be problematic, suppose we had a many-to-many association of a `Tag` table to `Reminder` via a `ReminderTag` join table:
+As an example, suppose we had a many-to-many association of a `Tag` table to `Reminder` via a `ReminderTag` join table:

 ```swift
 @Table